 If you can only afford one food budget blow-out during your trip to Naples, I’d recommend you save it for the tasty delights of the city’s oldest coffee-joint – the incredible Caffe Gambrinus.

 Located in Palazzo della Prefettura and looking out onto the (excellent people-watching spot of) Piazza del Plebiscito, Caffe Gambrinus has been drawing locals, intellectuals and tourists alike since it first opened in 1860.
 Amongst other well-known names, Oscar Wilde was said to have favoured this Art Nouveau spot for a tipple, and Mussolini apparently used the private rooms to keep left-wing intellects from spying on his meetings.

 Gambrinus today is a busy tourist spot – where those with a sweet tooth can indulge in some of the finest pastries in the city, all whilst gazing upon the Belle Époque-style artwork on the walls and ceilings.
-Chandeliers hang from every available spot and elegant waiters in white tailcoats serve those who opt for table over counter service.
+Chandeliers hang from every available spot and elegant waiters in white tailcoats serve those who opt for a table over counter service.

-Must tries are their famous cioccolata calda (hot chocolate) and delicious cannoli – which you can also buy to take away (just saying…you might want one for later!)
+A must try are their famous cioccolata calda (hot chocolate) and delicious cannoli – which you can also buy to take away (just saying…you might want one for later!)

 - Via Chiaia 1-2, Naples

 - +39 081 417582